 9. Spanish Mastiff

-With droopy skin and ears, and eyes that are kind yet inquisitive, Spanish Mastiffs will always be immediately recognizable.
+With droopy skin and ears, and eyes that are sweet yet inquisitive, the majestic Spanish Mastiffs will always be immediately recognizable.
 Not only do they have the typical mastiff breed looks, but also the confident and courageous temperaments.

 They are massive, and rightly so, as they were originally bred to protect livestock from larger predators, such as wolves.
 However, they were more popular during the Middle Ages when such dangers were more of a threat to a shepherd’s livelihood.